thumbtack/ESS-data/README.md

 ###Data Dictionary and Sources###
 ####Demographics
-In addition to asking the core set of economic and business questions every month, we also ask about our respondents' demographic characteristics, such as gender, age, race / ethnicity ("origin"), employer status,  and industry type.
-Each answer to these questions has a code, as defined below:
+In addition to asking the core set of economic and business questions every month, we also ask about our respondents' demographic characteristics, including gender, age, race / ethnicity ("origin"), employer status,  and industry type.
+Each answer to these questions has a numerical code, as defined below:

     Gender
     1 = Female